Home – FAQs

 More than a dozen qualifying conditions make Georgia residents eligible to receive a THC-oil registry card.
 The state certifies patients who have:

 Aside from having a qualifying condition, Georgia residents must also meet additional state requirements for a THC-oil registry card.
 Patients must be able to supply a current driver’s license or state identification card showing proof of residency.
-After approval for certification and a $25 registration fee, the Georgia Department of Public Health contacts registered cardholders, who must pick up their certification from one of 20 statewide offices.

 The state of Georgia issues the Cards.
 They are State Regulated